mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     [JetBrains MPS issue tracker](https://youtrack.jetbrains.com/issues/MPS) because the issue will likely be marked as invalid and doesn't land in the right issue tracker.

+!!! failure "The MPS console shows the error message: java.lang.ClassNotFoundException: ConsoleModel_.Main"

+    This exception can happen when you import a module/model into the console where the class loading fails, for example, because a dependency is missing, a language is not deployed/generated or the classloading is set to none.
+What you can try is to press the "clear" button in the console, import one language after another, and execute a simple expression like 1+1.
+When you have an issue with a language or dependency you will get this exception again.
+Another reason can be broken dependencies in a model that you import.
+Check the log file for additional hints.
+For the last reason, this can show up as a warning that the solution was marked invalid for classloading in the log file.

+!!! failure "Some aspect descriptors like StructureAspectDescriptor can't be generated"

+    Starting from MPS 2023.2, the corresponding devkit has to be import (in this case `jetbrains.mps.devkit.aspect.structure`.
+Unlikely but there could be also compilation issues while generating the aspect descriptor.
+If you the documentation descriptor for the documentation language can't be build, you are not using the documented concept/property annotation from `com.mbeddr.doc.aspect` in the documentation.
+This is needed for the descriptor to get generated.

 ## Gradle

 [Gradle | Build](gradle.md) gives some more details about working with this build tool.
 When working with Gradle, make sure